All yours, another hour of it here on the fastest three hours in media.

 Who are they?

-Well, I'm gonna explain it to you.
+Well, I'm going to explain it to you.

 Okay.

-What you're you're on the surface, and with brilliant logic, you are absolutely right.
+And with brilliant logic, you are absolutely right.

 And it's a brilliant observation, and I applaud you.